acidbourbon/numpy_ltspice_filter/README.md

 A python module for seamless integration of analog filters designed in LTspice into Python3/Numpy signal processing projects.

+For a demonstration of its uses:

 run ./filter_demo.py
 and ./fast_convolution_filter_demo.py

-For a demonstration of its uses.

 find an extensive article about this software example at: